NEWEST CONTRIBUTED A/B TESTSView all tests

 Social proof is another great persuasion tactic directly applicable to increasing conversion rates.
 Seeing that others are endorsing you and talking about your offering, can be a great way to reinforce a call to action.
 Try a testimonial or showing data which proves that others are present.

-Try Repeating Your Primary Action instead of showing it just once.
+5. Try Repetition instead of showing it just once.

 Repeating your call to action is a strategy that is more applicable to longer pages, or repeating across numerous pages.
 Surely you don't want to have your offer displayed 10 times all on the same screen and frustrate people.
 However, long pages are becoming the norm and the idea of squeezing everything "above the fold" is fading.
 It doesn't hurt to have one soft actionable item at the top, and another prominent one at the bottom.
 When people reach the bottom, they pause and think what to do next - a potential solid place to make an offer or close a deal.

-Try Distinct Styles Between Clickable And Selected Items instead of blurring them.
+6. Try Distinct Clickable/Selected Styles instead of blurring them.

 Visual styling such as color, depth, and contrast may be used as a reliable cue to help people understand the fundamental language of navigating your interface: where am I, and where can I go.
 In order to communicate this clearly to your users, the styles of your clickable actions (links, buttons), selected elements (chosen items), and plain text should be clearly distinct from one another and then applied consistently across an interface.
 In the visual example, I've chosen a blue color to suggest anything that can be clicked on, and black as anything that has been selected or indicates where someone is.
 When applied properly, people will more easily learn and use these cues to navigate your interface.
 Don't make it harder for people by blurring these three functional styles.